-Each year, we award free places on selected courses to writers who otherwise would not be able to afford to attend.
+Each year, we award free places on selected courses to writers who otherwise could not afford to attend.

-Scholarship places are available on the daytime versions of our flagship London course, Writing A Novel, and on Getting Started: Beginners’ Fiction in London, as well as on our six-month online course, Writing A Novel: The First 15,000.
+Scholarship places are available on our flagship London course, Writing A Novel, and on Getting Started: Beginners’ Fiction in London, as well as on our six-month online course, Writing A Novel (Online).

-And if you’re not selected?
-If you apply for a Scholarship and are unsuccessful you will not be eligible to book onto or apply for a paying place until the next iteration.
+Please note that if you apply for a Scholarship and are unsuccessful you will not be eligible to book on to or apply for a paying place until the next iteration.
 The reasoning here is brutish: Faber Academy Scholarships are for people who could not afford to attend the course otherwise.
 This is a way of limiting applications to just that set of writers.

 Faber Academy Scholarship